Aliases for PIAS2 Gene

 GeneCards Summary for PIAS2 Gene

 PIAS2 (Protein Inhibitor Of Activated STAT 2) is a Protein Coding gene.
-Among its related pathways are Immune response_IL-12 signaling pathway and Pathways in cancer.
+Among its related pathways are Pathways in cancer and Immune response_IL-12 signaling pathway.
 GO annotations related to this gene include nucleic acid binding and transcription factor binding.
 An important paralog of this gene is PIAS1.

 UniProtKB/Swiss-Prot for PIAS2 Gene